-Measuring Success: For the past several months, committees have actively designed and started to implement initiatives to meet the goals of the roadmap.
-Over the next five years, we will be deliberate about measuring our progress and communicating key milestones and accomplishments.
+Measuring Success: Committees have actively designed and started to implement initiatives to meet the goals of the roadmap.
+Through 2022, we will be deliberate about measuring our progress and communicating key milestones and accomplishments.

 Download a printable pdf of the Strategic Roadmap brochure (6.4 MB).